 The configuration of the server is provided as an Erlang property list.
-For backwards compatibility, a configuration file using apache-style configuration directives is supported.

 As of Inets 5.0 the HTTP server is an easy to start/stop and customize web server providing the most basic web server functionality.
 Inets is designed for embedded systems and if you want a full-fledged web server there are exists other erlang open source alternatives.